cowboy/synology-update-plex/README.md

 Then, create a Scheduled Task with a User-defined script in the Synology DSM Control Panel:
 - Ensure the User is `root`
 - Ensure the Run command is `/path/to/update-plex.sh`
+- Add the `--plex-pass` option (eg. `/path/to/update-plex.sh --plex-pass`) if you have Plex Pass and want to enable early access / beta releases

 ## Notes